-The Legal Reports or “TLR” is committed to providing advocates, lawyers, law students and related professionals a platform where they can freely express themselves and contribute ideas that will shape Uganda’s legal landscape and inform debate around topical issues.
+The Legal Reports or “TLR” is committed to providing advocates, lawyers, law students, and related professionals a platform where they can freely express themselves and contribute ideas that will shape Uganda’s legal landscape and inform the debate around topical issues.

-Published articles typically run from 300 words to 1,500 words though submissions of any length within bounds of reason will be accepted.
+- Published articles typically run from 300 words to 1,500 words though submissions of any length within the bounds of reason will be accepted.

-Articles will be clearly attributed to their authors who will be required to submit a clear, colored photo of themselves, a brief biography including position, work place, place of study, topics of interest, among others.
+- Articles will be clearly attributed to their authors who will be required to submit a clear, colored photo of themselves, and a brief biography including position, workplace, place of study, and topics of interest, among others.

 Please note that your article will go through an editor for purposes of light edits intended to meet our readability standards

 If you have an article that meets the guidelines that you would like to send to us and share your ideas with the web, please send it to us through email; firstname.lastname@example.org, along with the required attachments.

 If you don’t hear from us within four days of sending the article, please consider it rejected.